robertliptak/CodeType/README.md

-# About
+# CodeType

-CodeType is a typing test application, made by me, Robert.
-The main aim of this app is to provide modern design for programmers wanting to improve their typing speed and accuracy.
-Not only coders but also ordinary users are able to enjoy typing tests with optional modes.
+## CodeType is a typing application designed to improve the typing speed and accuracy of programmers but also common users.
+By instant feedback users have complete vision of WPM, typos and characters the have typed.
+Every taken test is saved in the profile of user and shown in great detial.
+Modern design along with many features creates great experience.
+Here are some of the key features:

+*CodeType